The Simmons Master of Science - Dietetic Internship Program

 Program Completion Outline

-Simmons College offers two separate program tracks for students - Wellness Track and Entrepreneurship Track.
+Simmons University offers two separate program tracks for students - Wellness Track and Entrepreneurship Track.
 Please review the course outline for both tracks below.

 Course requirements for MS Nutrition and Health Promotion, Entrep Track